rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

-As you can see, the Query component in the Organization component differs in three things: it takes a query tailored to the organization being the top level field of the query, it takes a variable to identify the organization, and it uses the newly introduced `skip` prop to skip executing the query in case no organization identifier is provided.
-Later on, you will pass an organization identifier from the App component.
-You may have noticed as well that the repository fragment, which you have introduced earlier for updating the local state in the cache, can be reused here.
-It saves you lines of code and you can be assured that the returned list of repositories will have the identical structure as the list of repositories in the Profile component.
+The Query component in the Organization component takes a query tailored to the organization being the top level field of the query.
+It takes a variable to identify the organization, and it uses the newly introduced `skip` prop to skip executing the query if no organization identifier is provided.
+Later, you will pass an organization identifier from the App component.
+It saves lines of code and ensures the returned list of repositories have identical structures to the list of repositories in the Profile component.

-Next you can extend the query to fit the requirements of the pagination feature.
-Therefore it has to have the `cursor` argument to identify the next page of repositories.
-In addition, the `notifyOnNetworkStatusChange` prop can be used to update the `loading` boolean for paginated requests as well.
+Next, extend the query to fit the requirements of the pagination feature.
+It requires the `cursor` argument to identify the next page of repositories.
+The `notifyOnNetworkStatusChange` prop is used to update the `loading` boolean for paginated requests as well.

 {{< highlight javascript "hl_lines=4 6 12 13 14 15 29 30 31" >}}
 ...